 With respect to purchases and sales of equity securities such as common and preferred stocks, we execute transactions for you as your agent.
 We do not hold an inventory of equity securities for purchase by or from our customers.
-Pershing acts as "market-maker" for certain equity securities such as common stocks, and if you place an order to purchase or sell one of them, Pershing may purchase or sell it to you as a "principal," which means that they are buying or selling it to you from their own inventory.
-If Pershing acts as a principal with respect to a transaction in your brokerage account, they will notify you.
+Pershing and NFS act as "market-makers" for certain equity securities such as common stocks, and if you place an order to purchase or sell one of them, Pershing or NFS may purchase or sell it to you as a "principal," which means that they are buying or selling it to you from their own inventory.
+If Pershing or NFS acts as a principal with respect to a transaction in your brokerage account, they will notify you.